Reviews You Can Rely On

 Credit: Chris McNamara

-On to the speed tests: we took each scooter three separate times up to its maximum flat ground speed - the speed with the throttle fully depressed - and timed it while it traversed a 100-foot stretch.
-The Razor E Prime III, Gotrax G4, and Niu Kqi3 Max are standouts in this category for their top speeds ranging between 18-20 miles per hour.
-But the Segway Max G2 is our true winner, hitting a whopping 21.4 miles per hour.
-Our slowest models, the Razor E300 and Gotrax GXL V2, only reach 12-13 miles per hour, but if you are a leisurely rider, this may be plenty for you.
+We took each scooter three times up to its maximum flat ground speed - the speed with the throttle fully depressed - and timed it while it traversed a 100-foot stretch.
+The Segway Ninebot MAX G3 dominates here with a top speed of 28MPH and over 20MPH up our steep hill.
+The Isinwheel GT2 is our runner-up, hitting 26.3 miles per hour, but it goes much slower up hills.
+In addition, the Segway Max G2, Razor E Prime III, Gotrax G4, and Niu Kqi3 Max are standouts for their top speeds ranging between 18-26 miles per hour.
+Our slowest models, the Razor E300 and Gotrax GXL V2, only reach 12-13 miles per hour.
+In other words, getting places will take you twice as long.
+But this may be plenty for you if you are a leisurely rider or going very short distances.

 electric scooter - maybe one of our more thrilling tests, the maximum speed, gives...